wavefrontHQ/docs/pages/doc/query_language_reference.md

 ## Event Functions

 You can use event functions to [display events in charts](charts_events_displaying.html), for example, to inform other users about reasons for an event.
 Other event functions help you filter events, so that only events you're interested in are displayed.
+Some `events()` functions return synthetic events.
+These events are displayed by the query, but not stored in Wavefront.

-See [Basic events() Queries](events_queries.html) and [Advanced events() Queries](events_queries_advanced.html) for details.
+See [Basic events() Queries](events_queries.html).
+See [Advanced events() Queries](events_queries_advanced.html) for details about the different kinds of `events()` functions.

 <table style="width: 100%;">